pablobernabeu/Data-is-present/N8-CIR-workshops.md

 ### Background

 This project offers free activities to learn and practise reproducible data presentation across the UK.
-[Pablo Bernabeu](https://www.software.ac.uk/about/fellows/pablo-bernabeu) organises these events thanks to support from the [N8 CIR](https://n8cir.org.uk/events/) and from a [Software Sustainability Institute Fellowship](https://www.software.ac.uk/programmes-and-events/fellowship-programme).
+[Pablo Bernabeu](https://www.software.ac.uk/about/fellows/pablo-bernabeu) organises these events thanks in the context of a [Software Sustainability Institute Fellowship](https://www.software.ac.uk/programmes-and-events/fellowship-programme).

 #### Open-source software